Truck Accident Lawyers in Denver

 These companies are under tremendous pressure to deliver on time.

 To keep the trucks running, they may:

-- Hire inexperienced drivers because they cannot find anyone else to drive their trucks (truck driver shortages have become a significant problem, as the driving workforce is older, and many of the experienced drivers are retiring
+- Hire inexperienced drivers because they cannot find anyone else to drive their trucks.
+Truck driver shortages have become a significant problem, as the driving workforce is older, and many experienced drivers are retiring.

-- Cut corners on maintenance to keep the trucks on the road – even though there are strict federal rules requiring trucks to be in working order before they can go out on the road, a truck in the repair shop means lost profits for the trucking company.
+- Cut corners on maintenance to keep the trucks on the road.
+Although there are strict federal rules requiring trucks to be in working order before they can go out on the road, a truck in the repair shop means lost profits for the trucking company.

 - Violate hours of service regulations to make the delivery on time – truck drivers must limit their shifts and take mandatory breaks under federal law.
 Some drivers may not follow these rules because they are under time pressure.